minolab/minolab-first/README.md

 # minolab-first
-This is my first repo
+This is my awesome repo